Wilmer Flores Preview, Player Props: Giants vs. Rockies

-On Friday, Wilmer Flores (hitting .162 in his past 10 games) and the San Francisco Giants play the Colorado Rockies, whose starting pitcher will be Ty Blach.
-First pitch is at 10:15 PM ET.
+The San Francisco Giants, including Wilmer Flores (.237 batting average in his past 10 games), battle starter Chase Anderson and the Colorado Rockies at Oracle Park, Saturday at 9:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Cubs.
+In his most recent game, he collected three RBI (going 3-for-4 with a home run and a walk) against the Rockies.

 Wilmer Flores Game Info & Props vs. the Rockies